-The Investment Management Agreement gives abrdn Investment Management the discretion to appoint, at its own cost, specialist asset management companies from within and outwith the Abrdn Group as investment managers in order to benefit from their expertise and experience.
+The Investment Management Agreement gives abrdn Investment Management the discretion to appoint, at its own cost, specialist asset management companies from within or outwith the abrdn group as investment managers in order to benefit from their expertise and experience.

 The Manager also employs abrdn Investment Management to perform certain activities involving valuation, pricing, dealing and other back office functions. abrdn Investment Management is permitted to sub-delegate these functions to other persons.